Adverse childhood experiences: Implementing practices

 Globally knowledge about the prevalence and consequences of adverse childhood experiences has shifted policy makers and mental health practitioners towards increasing, trauma-informed and resilience-building practices.
-This work has been over 20 years in the making bringing together research are implemented in communities, education settings, public health departments, social services, faith-based organizations and criminal justice.
+This work has been over 20 years in the making, bringing together research that is implemented in communities, education settings, public health departments, social services, faith-based organizations and criminal justice.

 Communities

 As knowledge about the prevalence and consequences of ACEs increases, more communities seek to integrate trauma-informed and resilience-building practices into their agencies and systems.

 Indigenous populations show similar patterns of mental and physical health challenges as other minority groups.
 Interventions have been developed in American Indian tribal communities and have demonstrated that social support and cultural involvement can ameliorate the negative physical health effects of ACEs.

-There is a paucity of empirical research documenting the experiences of communities who have attempted to implement information about ACEs and trauma-informed practice into widespread public action.
-A study on Pottstown, Pennsylvania's process demonstrated the challenges associated with community implementation.
-The Pottstown Trauma-Informed Community Connection (PTICC) initiative evolved from a series of prior collectives that all had similar goals of creating community resilience in order to prevent and treat ACEs.
-Over the course of the two-year study, over 230 individuals from nearly 100 organizations attended one training offered by the PTICC, raising the number of engaged public sectors from 2 to 14.
-Participation in training and events was fairly steady and this was largely due to community networking.

-However, the PTICC faced several challenges similar to those predicted by the Building Community Resilience model.
-These barriers included availability of resources over time, competition for power within the group, and the lack of systemic change needed to support long-term goals.
-Still, Pottstown has built a trauma-informed community foundation and offers lessons to other communities who have similar goals: start with a dedicated small team, identify community connectors, secure long-term financial backing, and conduct data-informed evaluations throughout.

-Other community examples exist, such as Tarpon Springs, Florida which became the first trauma-informed community in 2011.
-Trauma-informed initiatives in Tarpon Springs include trauma-awareness training for the local housing authority, changes in programs for ex-offenders, and new approaches to educating students with learning difficulties.